Thuzi/opdemand/README.md

 	    id: keypair

 The `components` key contains an ordered list of component services.
 Each component comes with its default modules and configuration.
 You can also add modules to a component when defining the template.
 For example, see the many additional `config` modules that are added to the `ec2-instance`.

+##### Pre-Seeded Configuration

+The `configure` section is where configuration values can be pre-seeded.
+To pre-seed the Instance's EC2 region and SSH keys, add the following:

+	configure:
+	  ec2-instance/region_name: us-west-2
+	  ssh/authorized_keys:
+	    - ssh-rsa <key1>
+	    - ssh-rsa <key2>

+Note that the syntax for the `ec2-instance/region_name` and `ssh/authorized_keys` fields are defined by the `ec2-instance` and `ssh` config modules.

 #### Template Linker